 And we at Proud would love to help with that.
 Fancying a night out in a London gay bar?
 Once again, Proud has you sorted.
 Check out our list of London’s top gay bars in 2023 below.

-We're starting things off with one of the best gay bars in London, Soho, the gay district.
-We'd be silly not to start here.
-So we're kicking off our list of London's best gay bars with Comptons of Soho, on Old Compton Street.
-Established in 1986, Comptons of Soho is one of the founding Fairy Godmothers of London's gay bar scene.
+We’re starting things off in Soho, the gay district in London.
+We’d be silly not to start here.
+So we’re kicking off our list of London’s best gay bars with Comptons of Soho, on Old Compton Street.
+Established in 1986, Comptons of Soho is one of the founding Fairy Godmothers of London’s gay bar scene.

 Let’s just say they’ve been serving drinks to queer folks back when the late great George Michael was still in Wham.
 Comptons of Soho has 2 bars and a quiet lounge area, and hosts a weekly pub quiz.
 Plus it has some vibrant DJ nights, too!
 A bit of something for everybody.

-We're sticking in Soho (for now) for the next hot gay establishment on our list - the aptly named G-A-Y club London.
-Fun fact: the bar and club was opened in 1976 - so it's actually older than Comptons!
+We’re sticking in Soho (for now) for the next hot gay establishment on our list – the aptly named G A Y Bar.
+Fun fact: the bar and club was opened in 1976 – so it’s actually older than Comptons!
 The bar has 3 floors that are always chock full of cheap drinks, young queer folks, Lady Gaga songs and good vibes.
-And this cheeky establishment's got a naughty older sister venue, G A Y late.
+And this cheeky establishment’s got a naughty older sister venue, G A Y late.
 They have a later licence for those who want to party until the early hours.

 If you love huge gay clubs in London, this one’s for you.
 The mighty Ku Bar is located a stone’s throw from Leicester Square and is one of the biggest and best super-clubs in London.
 It’s got three floors to dance the night away, plus a vibey DJ room in the basement.
 Ku Bar is definitely a prime spot for throwing shapes until the sun comes up.
 Alexa, play Born This Way.